00windhound/a_million_dollars/README.md

 i want to add a third catagory for big toys itll have things like motorcycles boats jetskies snowmobiles 4wheelers dirtbikes small planes slingshots. i need to remake my functions to make more sense, like calculate first then display everything

-maybe add a way to gamble.
+maybe add a way to gamble. add catagory buttons to the cart is empty screen